Background pattern

 ADHD does not affect intelligence.

-• he is allergic to methylphenidate or any of the other ingredients of this medicine (listed in section 6),
+• is allergic to methylphenidate or any of the other ingredients of this medicine (listed in section 6),

-• he has a thyroid problem,
+• has a thyroid problem,

-• he has high eye pressure (glaucoma),
+• has high eye pressure (glaucoma),

-• he has mental health problems, such as:
+• has mental health problems such as:

-• a "psychopathic" disorder or a "borderline personality disorder",
+• a "psychopathic" or "borderline personality" disorder,

 • abnormal thoughts or visions or a disease called "schizophrenia",

-• signs of a severe mood disorder, such as:
+• signs of a severe mood disorder such as:

 • suicidal thoughts,